tonedefdev/microservice_app/README.md

 git clone git@github.com:tonedefdev/microservice_app.git
 ```

-Navigate to **kind** directory from the cloned repo and run the following command to bring up the cluster:
+Navigate to the **kind** directory from the cloned repo and run the following command to bring up the cluster:
 ```sh
 kind create cluster --config=./kind-ingress-nginx-config.yaml
 ```